grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the `dsp_sequencer` class combines two DSP in sequence, assuming that the number of outputs of the first DSP equals the number of input of the second one.
 Its `buildUserInterface` method is overloaded to group the two DSP in a tabgroup, so that control parameters of both DSPs can be individually controlled.
 Its `compute` method is overloaded to call each DSP `compute` in sequence, using an intermediate output buffer produced by first DSP as the input one given to the second DSP.
 - the `dsp_parallelizer`  class combines two DSP in parallel.
 Its `getNumInputs/getNumOutputs` methods are overloaded by correctly reflecting the input/output of the resulting DSP as the sum of the two combined ones.
 Its `buildUserInterface` method is overloaded to group the two DSP in a tabgroup, so that control parameters of both DSP can be individually controlled.
 Its `compute` method is overloaded to call each DSP compute, where each DSP consuming and producing its own number of input/output audio buffers taken from the method parameters.

 And so on for other DSP algebraic operators.
-This end up with a C++ API to combine DSPs wiht the usual 5 operators: `createDSPSequencer`, `createDSPParallelizer`, `createDSPSplitter`, `createDSPMerger`, `createDSPRecursiver` that can possibly be used at C++ level to dynamically combine DSPs (defined in the [dsp-combiner.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-combiner.h) header).
+This end up with a C++ API to combine DSPs with the usual 5 operators: `createDSPSequencer`, `createDSPParallelizer`, `createDSPSplitter`, `createDSPMerger`, `createDSPRecursiver` that can possibly be used at C++ level to dynamically combine DSPs (defined in the [dsp-combiner.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp-combiner.h) header).

 ### Sample Accurate Control